linroger/FinanceCompendium/II. Economics/International/Foundations of Global Financial Markets/Chapter 31 Commercial Real Estate Markets.md

 - what a commercial mortgage-backed security (CMBS) is; the structural features of a CMBS deal: and the investors in the commercial real estate market.

 The real estate market includes residential properties and commercial properties.
-Residential real estate includes oneto four-family properties and is the subject of chapter 30.
+Residential real estate includes one- to four-family properties and is the subject of chapter 30.
 Commercial real estate is income-producing properties.
 The major commercial property types are multifamily housing, apartment buildings, office buildings, industrial properties (including warehouses), shopping centers, hotels, health care facilities (e.g., senior housing care facilities), and timberlands.
 In this chapter, we discuss the commercial real estate market.

-# Categories of the Commercial Real Estate Market
+## Categories of the Commercial Real Estate Market

 Prior to the introduction of the securitization of real estate-related equity and debt, real estate was defined to include only investments in private commercial real estate equity and private commercial real estate debt.
 Insurance companies traditionally constructed portfolios composed of individual private real estate mortgages.
 Pension funds and wealthy families held direct investments in individual buildings and in commingled funds.
 Given the absence of a secondary market for real estate debt and equity, investors followed a buy-to-hold strategy.